How to avoid Inheritance Tax on UK property

 Why is inheritance tax a problem for so many now?

 Inheritance Tax used to be thought of by so many as a tax for the rich, but that’s changing as more and more people get caught by the IHT net.
-It was never targeted to hit the middle or working-class citizens, however, with the UK house prices going up in a rapid state, inheritance tax is not only on the minds of more and more UK citizens, bhut also by an increasing number of foreigners who view the UK as a safe place to invest and purchase UK-assets.
+It was never targeted to hit the middle or working-class citizens; however, with the UK house prices going up rapidly, inheritance tax is not only on the minds of more and more UK citizens but also by an increasing number of foreigners who view the UK as a safe place to invest and purchase UK-assets.
 Yes, IHT is charged on worldwide assets for UK Nationals as well as for non-UK Nationals who decided to invest in property or other assets in the UK.

-And while the IHT thresholds have not changed since 2009, the house prices in the UK have increased by 303 % over the period of 20 years, with the average house in the UK in 2000 costing £81,628, compared to £247,535 in 2021.
+While the IHT thresholds have not changed since 2009, house prices in the UK have increased by 303 % over the past 20 years, with the average house costing £81,628 in 2000 compared to £247,535 in 2021.
 See the table below to compare the IHT thresholds and UK average house prices.

 Inheritance Tax thresholds 2000 – 2021 / UK House Prices